Therapy Spotlight on .. Hydrotherm Massage

 Becoming a Massage Therapist ...

-Massage on a Water Bed ???
+Hydrotherm Massage .. on a Water Bed ???

-Still, the training in Swedish Massage (also called Classical Massage, as it actually wasn't originally from Sweden!) led to learning Indian Head Massage and then, around 10 years and a whole stack of big life changes later, I came across Hydrotherm Massage.
 I remember meeting a guy who had been diagnosed as diabetic, for which some extra care or adaption may be recommended before massage (according to many sources of advice for Massage Therapists).
 He said he went for regular massages on "a water bed".
 I had no idea what he was talking about .. massage on a water bed?
 "Yehh, it's really nice and warm and comfy .. and I can just lay on my back all the way through and it doesn't hurt and I don't get any bruising."

 How bizarre.
 I investigated further .. and hey ho, yes, indeed, there it was; Hydrotherm Massage!